Confidenceman02/django-elm/README_pypi.md

     └── __init__.py
 ```

-What you are seeing is the directory structure required for Djelm to seamlessly work with both Django and Elm.
+What you are seeing is the directory structure required for djelm to seamlessly work with both Django and Elm.

 Everything outside of the `static_src` directory should look like a typical Django app, and everything inside
 of `static_src` should look like a conventional Elm project, with some extra bits.